 |5.
 ORDER OF BUSINESS||14.
 ELECTIONS||23.
 ADJOURNMENT|

-2. PRAYER: After the Convention is called to order by the presiding officer, an opening prayer shall be offered by the Bishop or someone designated by him.
+2. PRAYER: After the Convention is called to order, an opening prayer shall be offered by the Bishop or someone designated by him.

-3. SECRETARY: The first order of procedure shall be the nomination of a Secretary by the Bishop and election by the Convention.
+3. SECRETARY: As the first order of business, a Secretary shall be nominated by the Bishop and confirmed by vote of Convention.
 Assistant Secretaries may be appointed by the Bishop.

 4. QUORUM: The Chairman of the Credentials Committee shall report the number of Clergy and Lay members in attendance and whether or not there is a quorum present.
-If there is a quorum, the President shall recommend an Order of Business to be adopted by the Convention.
-Then the Convention shall proceed to such business.
-In the absence of a quorum, the Convention shall transact no other business than to recess or stand adjourned from time to time until a quorum is present.
+If there is a quorum, the President shall proceed to the Order of Business.
+In the absence of a quorum, the Convention shall transact no other business than to recess or stand adjourned until a quorum is present.

-6. PARLIAMENTARIAN: The Bishop shall appoint a Parliamentarian to advise him on parliamentary questions arising during the Convention.
+6. PARLIAMENTARIAN: The Bishop shall appoint a Parliamentarian to advise him during the Convention.

 7. DEBATE: A member having received recognition of the chair shall give his name and the church represented.

 8. TITLES: Any person addressing the chair while the Convention is in session shall address the chair as “Right Reverend Sir” if the Bishop is in the chair.
-If some other person is in the chair, the address shall be “Mr. President".
+If some other person is in the chair, the form of address shall be “Mr. President.”

 9. MICROPHONES: A member making a motion or brief statement shall use the nearest microphone.
 A member making a report or speaking at length on any subject shall use the microphone at the lectern at the front of the meeting place.

-10. DISPATCH OF BUSINESS: The Bishop, within a reasonable length of time before the convening of the Annual Convention, shall appoint, from among the members of the Convention, a Committee on the Dispatch of Business consisting of a Chairman and not more than four (4) other members.
-It shall be one of the duties of this Committee to prepare an Order of Business agreeable to the Bishop and to perform such other acts and duties as may be deemed necessary or advisable to dispatch the business of the Convention.
-Such Committee shall always be entitled to the floor on business pertaining to that Committee.
-This Committee shall continue in office until a successor is appointed.
+10. DISPATCH OF BUSINESS: The Bishop, within a reasonable length of time before the convening of the annual Convention, shall appoint a Committee on the Dispatch of Business.
+Among the duties of this Committee is the preparation of an Order of Business agreeable to the Bishop.
+The Committee shall carry out such other acts and duties a may be deemed necessary or advisable to dispatch the business of Convention.

 12. SPECIAL ORDER: Any item of business of the Convention may be set as a special order of business or taken up out of its regular order at any time by the concurring majority vote of the members of both orders.

-13. NOMINATING COMMITTEE: The Bishop (or in the event of his failure to act, the Standing Committee) shall appoint, not less than sixty (60) days in advance of each Annual Convention, a Nominating Committee composed of four (4) clergymen and four (4) laymen, resident in the Diocese, which shall report to the Convention nominations for all elective offices (other than those for which the Bishop makes the nominations) in accordance with the following provisions:
+13. NOMINATING COMMITTEE: The Bishop shall appoint, not less than sixty (60) days in advance of each Annual Convention, a Nominating Committee which shall report to the Convention nominations for all elective offices (other than those for which the Bishop makes the nominations) in accordance with the following provisions:

 20. MOTIONS: No motion shall be considered as before the Convention unless seconded and, when required by the Presiding Officer, reduced to writing.

-21. TABLE: A motion to lay on the table shall be decided without debate, but cannot be used to halt debate.
-“Call the Question” is the appropriate motion to halt debate and requires a two-thirds (2/3) vote.
+21. TABLE: A motion to “Lay on the table” shall be decided without debate, but this motion cannot be used to halt debate.
+A motion to “Call the Question” is the appropriate motion to halt debate and requires a two-thirds (2/3) vote.

-c.
-When any proposed change to the Constitution or Canons is pending before the Convention, amendments thereto may be sent up from the floor if, within the judgment of the Presiding Officer, such floor amendments are germane to the pending changes and do not alter the purpose of such pending change.
+c) When any proposed change to the Constitution or Canons is pending before the Convention, amendments thereto may be sent up from the floor if, within the judgement of the Presiding Officer, such floor amendments are germane to the pending changes and do not alter the purpose of such pending change.

 26. RECORD: The proceedings of the Convention shall be recorded and permanently filed.

-27. SUSPENSION OF RULES: Any of these rules may be suspended by the unanimous consent of the Convention or by two-thirds (2/3) concurring majority vote of the members of both orders; provided that, such amendments are not in violation of the Constitution or Canons of the Diocese.
+SUSPENSION OF RULES: Any rule may be suspended by the unanimous consent of the Convention or by two-thirds (2/3) concurring majority vote of the members of both orders; provided that such amendments are not in violation of the Constitution or Canons of the Diocese.